nyakaz73/spring-native/README.md

 ### Goal :information_desk_person:

-This will inturn gives you a native execuatable that has a low memory foot-print and a crazy start up time.
+This will inturn gives you a native executable that has a low memory foot-print and crazy start up time.

 ### What is Spring Native
+Spring Native provides support for compiling Spring application to Native executables using GraalVM native image compiler.

+## Get Started
+To get started make sure you have Docker and GraalVM installed in your dev machine.